alexjercan/alexjercan.github.io/_setup/editor.md

 > **_NOTE:_** The `install` script is still WIP and is not finished yet.
 Report any bugs you encounter to the [issues](https://github.com/alexjercan/nvim.dotfiles/issues) page.

+## Install steps

+First, the install script will run some cheks to verify that neovim is installed and it is a newer version (minimum is 0.9.0).
+Then based on your distro it will install the dependencies.

+For the neovim setup, it will create a backup for your old config and then start the process of creating the new config.
+First it installs the default plugins.
+Then it will prompt the user to opt for the install of each optional plugin.
+That is all for neovim, next you will be able to just open up `nvim` and Lazy will just install the plugins.
+You will then be able to modify the `plugins` folder to customize the plugins based on your current setup.

+> **_NOTE:_** If you want to make persistent changes you also need to change `plugins.default`.
+However `plugins` is what neovim will actually use as configuration.
+The `plugins.default` folder is used as a template.

+The tmux setup will just link the new `.tmux.conf` instead of the old one and then install the plugins.

+Dev Scripts.
+For this step the installer will go trough each script and prompt the user for the install.
+- tmux-sessionizer if you want to install this script you will be prompted the paths that you want to search for projects in.
+For example I use `~/personal` and `~/work`.
+Thus the input to the prompt should looks like `~/personal ~/work`.

+Post install will just display some information and make sure you can see the right icons.
+If you cannot then you might need a patched font.

 # Neovim